If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 Parents accepting the Parent PLUS Loan must complete the PLUS Application and Master Promissory Note (MPN) at StudentLoans.gov.5

 Most financial aid programs require that you be enrolled at least half-time to be eligible.

-NOTE: Pell and TEACH grant amounts are adjusted based on actual enrollment on census day (noted on the Academic Calendar).
+On census day* the Federal Pell Grant amount is adjusted based on your actual enrollment.
 Adjustment levels are full-time, three quarter-time, half-time, and less than half-time.

-IMPORTANT: Wait-listed or audited courses do not count as enrolled courses.
+Wait-listed or audited courses do not count as enrolled courses.

-As mentioned under Awarding of Financial Aid, your fall and spring financial aid award is based on full-time enrollment.
+As mentioned under Awarding Financial Aid, your fall and spring financial aid award is based on full-time enrollment.
 If you are enrolled part-time, your estimated educational expenses will be less, so your financial aid could be reduced.

 - changes to financial aid programs made by the federal government or the State of Colorado;

 - receipt of outside awards, scholarships, employer tuition waivers or payments;